Cataarangod/GitHub_Codecademy/CommandLine.md

 On Mac and Linux we access the command line with Bash; Windows comes with a different buil-in command line, but Windows users can also download bash.

 ### Navigation:
-Navigate through a computer filesystem: move files, delete files and directories and mooooore
+Navigate through a computer filesystem: View the content of the filesystem, move through the different directories (folders), and make new files and directories.

 ### Manipulation:
-Manipulate the contents
+Manipulate the contents of the fylesystem; move files, delete files and directories and mooooore.

 ### Redirection
 Redirect